 The School of Education and Human Development’s 1-year program Master's degree in Higher Education prepares students for entry and mid-level positions at the college or university level.
 You can take a broader approach to this degree’s coursework, or select a specialization in administration, student affairs or intercollegiate athletic administration.
 This is a 1 year full-time program, or also offered part-time.

 The purpose of the School of Education and Human Development’s Ed.D. in Higher Education program is to provide experienced and practicing educators with the knowledge and opportunity they need to apply research in an informed and critical manner to educational problems.
 Completion of this degree requires two to three years (57 credits) of academic study, plus capstone research worth 12 credits.
 If you already have a master’s degree, you can apply up to 24 of those credits to this doctoral program with approval.
-An on-Grounds, 20-hours-per-week internship or paid employment with supervision and training at a college or university is also mandatory.

 Ph.D. in Education